daili0015/ModelFeast/README.md

 ### CNN-RNN
 This part is still on progress.
 Not avalible to train now, but model architecture can been seen [here](https://github.com/daili0015/ModelFeast/blob/master/models/CRNN/CRNN_module.py).

+## Features
+The features are more than you could think of:
+- Load data, initialize, train and save model within 3 lines !
+- Include the most popular 2D CNN, 3D CNN, and CRNN models !
+-  Allow any input image size (pytorch official model zoo limit your input size harshly) !
+- Help you sweep all kinds of classification competitions (convenient api for ensemble learning).

 ## Reference